CMMC Certification Assessment

 Insufficient logging and monitoring

-Poorly documented incident response
+Poorly documented or untested incident response

 Lack of objective evidence

-Over-reliance on future remediation plans
+Over-reliance on planned remediation

 How to Prepare for a CMMC Certification Assessment